What is Equity in Property? (Including Negative Equity Explained)

 What is Equity?

 In real estate, equity refers to the difference between the market value of a property and the outstanding mortgage balance.
 Therefore, it represents the portion of the property’s value that you truly own.
 As you make mortgage payments and property values appreciate, your value increases over time.
-You could see Equity as a form of savings that you can use, such as financing renovations or purchasing additional property.
+You could see equity as a form of savings that you can use, such as financing renovations or purchasing additional property.
+If you are looking to access these funds, learn more about how to release equity from your home.

 How to increase equity